February 25th, 2004

 Ingredients:

-• 2 cups milk chocolate chips [one full 12 oz bag]
+- 2 cups semisweet chocolate chips [one full 12 oz bag]

-• 1 cup semisweet chocolate chips [half a 12 oz bag]
+- 1 cup milk chocolate chips [half a 12 oz bag]

 Directions:

-1. Line an 8x8 inch pan with aluminum foil.
+Line an 8×8 inch pan with aluminum foil.
 Set aside.

-2. In a large saucepan over medium heat, combine marshmallow cream, sugar, evaporated milk, butter and salt.
+In a large saucepan over medium heat, combine half the jar of marshmallow creme, sugar, evaporated milk, butter and salt.
 Bring to a full boil, and cook for 5 minutes, stirring constantly.

-3. Remove from heat and pour in semisweet chocolate chips and milk chocolate chips.
+Remove from heat and pour in semisweet chocolate chips and milk chocolate chips.
 Stir until chocolate is melted and mixture is smooth.
-Stir in nuts and vanilla.
+Stir in nuts and vanilla; lightly fold in remaining marshmallow creme.
 Pour into prepared pan.
-Chill in refrigerator for 2 hours, or until firm.
+Chill in refrigerator for 2 hours or until firm.

 Recipe notes and alterations:

-Though the recipe calls for 1 1/2 cups of sugar, some of the reviews suggested trying just 1 cup of sugar instead.
+Though the recipe calls for 1 ½ cups of sugar, some of the reviews suggested trying just 1 cup of sugar instead.
 Since I didn’t want an overly-sweet fudge, I went with that suggestion (which worked out well).
-All the same, I’m inclined to try just 1/2 a cup of sugar next time in an effort to get a fudge with an even higher chocolatiness-to-sweetness ratio.
+On a later batch, I tried using just ⅔ cup of sugar and that seemed to further improved the chocolatiness-to-sweetness ratio.

 At one point, I also thought about using Splenda in lieu of sugar altogether.
-However, I decided not to take a chance on that as fudge recipes tend to rely on the crystalline nature of sugar for the proper chemical reactions (unlike many other baked goods which only use sugar for its sweetening properties).
-Besides, even though fudge isn’t a low-carb food (this recipe has about 18g carbs per piece), the granular sugar alone isn't that much of a factor towards that count (after all, it’s one cup divided over 48 pieces).
+But I decided not to take a chance on that as fudge recipes tend to rely on the crystalline nature of sugar for the proper chemical reactions (unlike many other baked goods which only use sugar for its sweetening properties).

 Candy thermometers are actually really cheap, but they are sometimes hard to find.
 I have yet to use mine for anything yet, but I just picked up a double boiler so I may have an opportunity soon.
 Incidently I prefer a candy thermometer that does not have a circular dial, mine has a linear scale and is pretty long so it is more readable/accurate than the small circular dial.